📖 BSc Zoology 1st Semester Notes PDF

 Unit IV: Nucleus

-Topics covered: Structure of Nucleus, Nuclear envelope, nuclear pore complex, Transport of molecules across nuclear membrane, nucleosome, nucleolus; Chromatin: euchromatin, heterochromatin.
+Topics covered: Structure of Nucleus, Nuclear envelope, pore complex, molecular transport, nucleolus; Chromatin: euchromatin, heterochromatin.

 Unit V: Cell Division